Chinese regional cuisine: Hunan

-Hunan cuisine (湘菜 (Xiāngcài)) is well known for its hot spicy flavor, fresh aroma and deep color.
+Hunan cuisine (湘菜 (Xiāngcài)) is well known for its hot spicy flavor, fresh aroma, and deep color.
 Common cooking techniques include stewing, stir-frying, pot-roasting, braising, and smoking.
 Due to the high agricultural output of the region, there are many varied ingredients for Hunan dishes.
 Hunan cuisine is called Xiāngcài in China, because the abbreviation of Hunan Province is Xiāng (湘).
-Some typical dishes of Hunan Cuisine are steaming smoked meat, stew fish, rice noodle soup.
-Besides spicy, Hunan cuisine, especially western Hunan, also emphasizes on sourness.
-Therefore, different kinds of pickles are popular in Hunan, for example, Douchi is a type of fermented and salted black soybean.'
+Some typical dishes of Hunan cuisine are steaming smoked meat, stew fish, and rice noodle soup.
+Besides spicy, Hunan cuisine, especially western Hunan, also emphasizes sourness.
+Therefore, different kinds of pickles are popular in Hunan; for example, douchi is a type of fermented and salted black soybean.

 Zhejiang

 Zhejiang cuisine (浙菜 (Zhècài) or 浙江菜 (zhèjiāngcài)) derives from the native cooking styles of the Zhejiang region.
 The dishes are not greasy, having instead a fresh, soft flavor with a mellow fragrance.

 The cuisine consists of at least four styles, each of which originated from different cities in the province: